zeek/zeek-docs/doc/script-reference/autogenerated-packet-analyzer-index.rst

    Generated for any GTP message with a GTPv1 header.

-   :c: The connection over which the message is sent.
+   :param c: The connection over which the message is sent.

-   :hdr: The GTPv1 header.
+   :param hdr: The GTPv1 header.

 .. zeek:id:: gtpv1_g_pdu_packet
    :source-code: base/bif/plugins/Zeek_GTPv1.events.bif.zeek 23 23